stefansebekow/CageKiosk/README.md

 https://nixos.org/download/

 The installation requires internet access.
 NixOS can be installed from the live ISO using the Installationskript in this repo.
 You can also find config files for Chromium here.
+To perform the setup, you'll need a current NixOS image on a USB drive, onto which you'll copy the configuration files from this repository.

+!
+Important !

+Before proceeding, you must modify the admin password in the kiosk-configuration.json file!

+Installation can be initiated using the commands from the installation script.
+Note that while running the script manually is recommended (as automated execution may encounter errors), all individual commands are correct.
+After completing the initial setup, launch once, install the KIOSK AddOn in Chromium, and load the configuration file.
 If there is any trouble with the installscript (tested a while ago and cant remember how well it ran) just use the skript as a guide and follow the commands one by one.

-Happy for any Feedback
+Happy for any Feedback!